cbcrg/piper-nf/README.md

 Piper can be executed in the  [Open Science Data Cloud](https://www.opensciencedatacloud.org) platform.

 Launch instances of type `cbcrg_v.1.2`.
-One of the need to be used as *master* node i.e. where the application will be started, the remaining nodes will run the pipelines tasks.
+One of them need will used as *master* node i.e. where the application will be started, the remaining nodes will run the pipeline tasks.

 The *master* and *executor* nodes have to be instantiated separately.